yucel1993/Java-Script/Countries/README.md

 ## Features

+- Fetches data for all countries from the REST Countries API.
 - Sorts the countries alphabetically by name.
 - Populates a dropdown menu with the names of the countries.
 - Displays detailed information about the selected country.